 Hashtags are not as simple as just putting a # in front of target keywords.
 Many businesses have received success from using a branded hashtag.
 Many times, this can just be the name of your business and your customers may already be using something similar to promote your business on social media.
 According to Shortstack, using up to two Hashtags on Twitter and other platforms can actually double your engagement.
 Do a little research and see if your customers are already using a hashtag and if not create a branded hashtag.
 Simple Coffee Company’s hashtag could be #simplecoffeeco.
 Once you’ve decided on a hashtag, promote it on in-store materials so that your customers know how to promote your business!

 Blogging is a great way to establish yourself as a reliable source.
-According to Lyfe Marketing, “55% out of the business leaders that blog, use it as their #1 inbound marketing strategy and say they have benefited from it.”
+“55% out of the business leaders that blog, use it as their #1 inbound marketing strategy and say they have benefited from it.”
 One of the biggest advantages that you will gain when you start a blog is the ability to build trust with your customers.
 Companies like AirBnb have used blogs as a way to share positive customer experiences so that those who are new to short-term vacation rentals or renting a room in someone’s house feel more comfortable after hearing about other people’s experiences.
 Your business can also blog about your industry and educate potential customers about your products, services, or more about the problems they may be facing that your company can solve.

 With the increase in businesses that have had to close their in-store services at some point this year, email newsletters have been a great way to update customers on store hours, new procedures and protocols, or just new products that are being released soon.
-Hubspot has a great blog that lays out an easy email marketing roadmap for you.
+Blitz Software Solutions has a great blog that lays out an easy email marketing roadmap for you.
 The first step after determining that you need a newsletter is to create a resource that is 90% educational and 10% promotional.
 It is tempting to mention all of the information for your new services and products right off the bat, but similarly to blogging, newsletters need to help establish your presence as a credible business.

 The point of a brochure is to inform your customers about the latest news your business has.
 A huge advantage that digital brochures have over paper brochures is that they can offer real-time updates that paper brochures simply can’t offer.
 Don’t have anyone with an eye for design on your team?
 No worries.
-Flipsnack, for example, is a cost-efficient program online that can design brochures for you.
-You simply choose the information that you want your readers to read about.
-Consider embedding calls-to-action in your brochure to see how effective your strategy is and promote your brochure on social media platforms.

 Customer Referral Programs